CLIuno/cliuno.github.io/docs/md/index.md

 ---
 layout: home

-title: RuM UI
+title: CLIuno
-titleTemplate: RuM UI is a UI library built on top of Tailwind CSS
+titleTemplate: All in one is a CLI to make your journey in web development less painful

 hero:
-  name: RuM UI
+  name: CLIuno
-  text: UI library built on top of Tailwind CSS
+  text: All in one is a CLI to make your journey in web development less painful
   tagline: Simple, powerful, and performant, Looks great on any device, from desktop to mobile.
   actions:
     - theme: brand